avrahamGross/SchedulerWithDatabase/README.md

 The report button opens a Reports window showing 3 reports.
 The third report shows how many appointments a customer has, as long as the customer has at least one appointment scheduled.

+Database connection class given by University, not configured for use outside of project